Barron Trump Getting Bullied At School Over Donald’s Affair With Adult Film Star, ‘Hollywood Life’ Reports

 “Mr. Trump used his national and international audience of millions of people to make a false factual statement to denigrate and attack Ms. Clifford,” the complaint said.

-Daniels and lawyer Michael Avenatti have been on the offensive against Trump as well as Trump’s lawyer/confidant Michael Cohen, who first arranged the $130,000 payment to Stormy Daniels to keep quiet about the affair.
-Avenatti in particular has gone after Cohen after the lawyer’s FBI raid last month, which was reportedly related to the Daniels case.
+Daniels and lawyer Michael Avenatti have been on the offensive against Trump as well as Trump’s lawyer/confidant Michael Cohen, who first allegedly arranged the $130,000 payment to Stormy Daniels to keep quiet about the affair.
+Avenatti, in particular, has gone after Cohen after the lawyer’s FBI raid last month, which was reportedly related to the Daniels case.

 Stormy Daniels has also parlayed the alleged affair into more attention for herself, giving a series of interviews and even embarking on a nationwide tour at strip clubs.